-The percentage of Japan's exports denominated in yen was on a rising trend from the 1970s until the early 1980s, but has been roughly flat around the 35 percent level since then (Figure 2).
-The percentage of exports denominated in the home currency is much lower for Japan than it is for the United States (over 90 percent), Germany (over 70 percent), and even the United Kingdom and France (both over 50 percent) (Figure 3).
+The percentage of Japan's exports denominated in yen was in a rising trend from the 1970s until the early 1980s, but has been roughly flat around the 35% level since then (Figure 3).
+The percentage of exports denominated in the home currency is much lower for Japan than it is for the US (over 90%), Germany (over 70%) and even the UK and France (both over 50%) (Figure 4).

-Looking next at the percentage of Japan's yen-denominated exports by region, in 1998 less than 20 percent of exports to the United States were denominated in yen, whereas approximately 50 percent of exports to East Asia, where economic integration with Japan is high, were priced in yen.
-Breaking down Japan's exports to East Asia by product category, those products with a high percentage of exports denominated in yen include food products and machinery products, including general machinery, transportation equipment, and precision equipment (Table 2).
+Looking next at the percentage of Japan's yen-denominated exports by region, in 1998, less than 20% of exports to the US were denominated in yen, whereas approximately 50% of exports to East Asia, where economic integration with Japan is high, were priced in yen.
+Breaking down Japan's exports to East Asia by product category, those products with a high percentage of exports denominated in yen include food products and machinery products, including general machinery, transportation equipment and precision equipment (Figure 5).